 BaseLang review: Lessons

 While BaseLang Real World is much more loosey-goosey than Grammarless, there is still a curriculum.
-This curriculum used to be really confusing, but they seem to have simplified it a lot, which is great.
+This curriculum used to be confusing, but they seem to have simplified it a lot, which is great.

 Under the “Lessons” tab, you’ll find Core Lessons and Electives.

 Core Lessons are broken up into levels 0-9, from beginner to advanced, and are there to support your grammar education.
-You don’t have to be in an active lesson, just an active subscriber, so it’s nice to be able to go into this section and reference any concepts you might be working on.

 Then we have Electives.
 Same layout and all, just some fun vocab to help you express yourself in your sessions if you’re looking for pure conversational practice.

-Man.
 I know I said it before, but it’s worth saying again – I’m really glad that BaseLang made these lessons much more simple.
 There used to be an independent intro and all this frankly unnecessary information.
 This is much more helpful!

 Interestingly, BaseLang has also supplemented these courses with their own Memrise flashcards.
 This makes it super easy to review the vocabulary independently, which is a great study practice.
-They also have their own native study content like worksheets and fill-in-the-blanks.

 BaseLang review: should you try it?